bih/nexmo-developer/_documentation/audit/overview.md

 # Audit API Overview

-The Nexmo Audit API allows you to track events.
-These events are activities created by using the API or by interacting with the Nexmo Dashboard.
-The Audit API allows you to monitor your Nexmo account.
+The Nexmo Audit API enables you to monitor your account by tracking events.
+These events are generated when your account users work with the SDKs or interact with the Nexmo Dashboard.

 With this API you can:

 * Retrieve a list of Audit events.
 * Retrieve a specific Audit event.

-It is possible to filter the events retrieved based on parameters such as date, user ID, and event type.
+* Filter events by parameters such as date, user ID, and event type.

 ## Beta